 Having your wisdom teeth removed stands as a rite of passage for many teenagers in the United States, even celebrities such as Ariana Grande and Justin Bieber have recently made headlines for undergoing this fairly routine procedure.
 But why is it so common for young adults to have the molars in the back of their mouths removed?

-At the Center for Advanced Periodontal & Implant Therapy, board-certified periodontists Dr. Alexandre-Amir Aalam and Dr. Alina Krivitsky regularly perform wisdom tooth extractions and understand the confusion that often surrounds this procedure.
+At the Center for Advanced Periodontal & Implant Therapy, board-certified periodontists Dr. Alexandre-Amir Aalam and Dr. Alina Krivitsky regularly perform wisdom tooth removal and understand the confusion that often surrounds this procedure.

-What is the Point of Wisdom Teeth Anyway?
+What Are the Point of Wisdom Teeth Anyway?

 By the age of 12, most children will have lost their 20 baby teeth, having grown in larger, permanent adult teeth.
 It is not until around age 17 to 21 that the remaining molars show up.
 When wisdom teeth finally come in, the majority of the time, their late arrival causes disruptions that can be more than a little painful.